We need alternatives in mental healthcare

 This expands the definition of mental health considerably.
 Notice spirituality has a dynamic role to play in creating and maintaining wellness.
 The person who is well has meaning and purpose in life.
 He/She has a dynamic spiritual life with a profound connection to spirit.
 Picture it like this:

 Extracting ourselves from a limited view of mental health is one of the big problems IMHU addresses.
 We have to know the destination we are traveling to before we can sort out how to get there!
 Why stop at just removing symptoms?
 Let’s optimize mental health!
-There is no other website that is a source of unbiased information about this journey, offering exposure to the practitioners who are leaders in that movement.
-We are unique.
+There are few other websites that is a source of unbiased information about this journey, offering exposure to the practitioners who are leaders in that movement.
+IMHU may be unique.

 With alarming numbers of school shootings and youth who are seriously mentally disturbed…more suicides and mental pathology in the military…increasingly psychiatric drugs negatively impacting our whole population and healthcare providers operating out of an obsolete paradigm…we must respond by employing more effective options for mental healthcare that aim high–for optimal wellness.

-Click on one of the headings below to understand more about the extent of mental health issues in the USA:
+Click on one of the headings below to understand more about the extent of mental health issues in the USA and how we need alternatives:

 Adam Lanza, a shy, bright, 20-year old, brutally murdered 27 people (most of them 6&7 year olds), including his mother and himself on December 14, 2012.
 The toxicology report from his autopsy has been withheld, but close friends of Adam’s mother indicated Adam was taking one or more psychotropic drugs to manage issues related to emotional disturbance.
 Could it be that his horrific behavior was a result of taking the psych meds…or being in the process of coming on or off of them?